Diplomatic mission: Terminology

 The head of an embassy is known as an ambassador or high commissioner.
 The term embassy is commonly used also as a section of a building in which the work of the diplomatic mission is carried out, but strictly speaking, it is the diplomatic delegation itself that is the embassy, while the office space and the diplomatic work done is called the chancery.
 Therefore, the embassy operates in the chancery.

 The members of a diplomatic mission can reside within or outside the building that holds the mission's chancery, and their private residences enjoy the same rights as the premises of the mission as regards inviolability and protection.
 All missions to the United Nations are known simply as permanent missions, while EU member states' missions to the European Union are known as permanent representations, and the head of such a mission is typically both a permanent representative and an ambassador.
 European Union missions abroad are known as EU delegations.
-Some countries have more particular nomenclature for their missions and staff: a Vatican mission is headed by a nuncio (Latin for "envoy") and consequently known as an apostolic nunciature.
+Some countries have a more particular nomenclature for their missions and staff: a Vatican mission is headed by a nuncio (Latin for "envoy") and consequently known as an apostolic nunciature.
 Under the rule of Muammar Gaddafi, Libya's missions used the name people's bureau, headed by a secretary.

 Missions between Commonwealth countries are known as high commissions, and their heads are high commissioners.
 Generally speaking, ambassadors and high commissioners are regarded as equivalent in status and function, and embassies and high commissions are both deemed to be diplomatic missions.
 In the past, a diplomatic mission headed by a lower-ranking official (an envoy or minister resident) was known as a legation.
 Since the ranks of envoy and minister resident are effectively obsolete, the designation of legation is no longer among the diplomatic ranks used in diplomacy and international relations.